 The Ely local Group of the Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire started in 2007 and now is flourishing.
 Find out more on the Ely Local Group page.

 For further details about our talks, or indeed any of our events, please contact Will Burdett on firstname.lastname@example.org or 01353 661339.
 Please mention our events to any friends or family you think may be interested in attending.
 Our local Newsletters are emailed twice a year.

 The Huntingdonshire Local Group is made up of supporters of the Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire.
 It is local, run by local people, for local wildlife and to further the aims of the Wildlife Trust in the area.

 Welcome all newcomers!
 We have work parties at Norwood Road Nature Reserve on the second Saturday of each month, starting at 10am.
 We are usually there for a couple of hours with a tea break halfway through.

 Spencer Holland is our group leader and he has a wealth of information about wildlife.
 For more information about the March Local Group contact Mary Barrington at email@example.com or on 01354 657172.

 Oundle Local Group.
 For more details please contact Keith Alvey 01832 272666.

 Who are we?

-The Peterborough Local Group was founded in 2010 and over the past seven years has grown into a thriving group with a vibrant membership.
+The Peterborough Local Group was founded in 2010 and has grown into a thriving group with a vibrant membership.
 Its main objectives are:

 • Engaging more local people in the work of the Wildlife Trust, hopefully leading to an increased membership